Skyfighter64/ALUP/Documentation/Documentation_en-us.md

-:information_source: General Note: all timeout values (unless stated explicitly) are defined by the protocol implementation itself.
-If implementing this protocol, it is advised to use a timeout of multiple seconds for the best results.
+:information_source: All timeout values are defined by the protocol implementation itself.

 ### <a name="Connecting_link"></a>Connecting